-Becca Cason Thrash's Glittering Fundraiser Raises $1.4 Million for Notre-Dame Cathedral in Just Three Days | PaperCity Magazine
+Becca Cason Thrash's Glittering Fundraiser Raises $1.4 Million for Notre-Dame Cathedral | PaperCity Magazine

 Raising Pesos for France

-Duran Duran‘s John Taylor from London with wife Gela Nash Taylor; Christopher Forbes, who flew in from NY; collectors Eva Dichand, in from Vienna, and Tracey Amon from Paris; designer Lance Scott with Elin Nierenbergh from NYC; Lucas Somoza from Paris; Kathleen von Alvensleben from Berlin; Joe Blount from Palm Beach and Amin Jaffer from Paris, along with 60 guests from Houston: Phoebe and Bobby Tudor, Reggie and Leigh Smith, Leslie and Russ Robinson, Barbara and Michael Gamson, Ann and Mathew Wolf, Sara Dodd and Will Denton, Carol Goodman with John Wessell, Henry Richardson and Monsour Taghdisi, Lynn Mathre with Stewart O’Dell, Laura and Evan Greenberg, Glen Gonzalez, Richard Flowers and Angel Rios, Greg Fourticq and John Cone, Greggory Burk, Randy Powers and Bill Caudell, Meg Goodman, Elizabeth and Will Galtney, Ceron and Todd Fiscus, Renee Cary, Andrew Echols, Judith Oudt, Karen Pulaski, Marnie Greenwood, Marc and Duyen Nguyen, June Chandler, Ann and Karl Stern, Valerie Fuller with Andre Aboolian, Ford Hubbard, Mark Sullivan, and Tenenbaum’s Tony Bradfield; and Dallas art collectors Derek and Christen Wilson.
+Duran Duran‘s John Taylor from London with wife Gela Nash Taylor; Christopher Forbes, who flew in from NY; collectors Eva Dichand, in from Vienna, and Tracey Amon from Paris; designer Lance Scott with Elin Nierenbergh from NYC; Lucas Somoza from Paris; Kathleen von Alvensleben from Berlin; Joe Blount from Palm Beach and Amin Jaffer from Paris; along with 60 guests from Houston: Phoebe and Bobby Tudor, Reggie and Leigh Smith, Leslie and Russ Robinson, Barbara and Michael Gamson, Ann and Mathew Wolf, Sara Dodd and Will Denton, Carol Goodman with John Wessell, Henry Richardson and Monsour Taghdisi, Lynn Mathre with Stewart O’Dell, Laura and Evan Greenberg, Glen Gonzalez, Richard Flowers and Angel Rios, Greg Fourticq and John Cone, Greggory Burk, Randy Powers and Bill Caudell, Meg Goodman, Elizabeth and Will Galtney, Ceron and Todd Fiscus, Renee Cary, Andrew Echols, Judith Oudt, Karen Pulaski, Marnie Greenwood, Marc and Duyen Nguyen, June Chandler, Ann and Karl Stern, Valerie Fuller with Andre Aboolian, Ford Hubbard, Mark Sullivan, and Tenenbaum’s Tony Bradfield; and Dallas contingent, including art collectors Christen and Derek Wilson, Sarah Colodney Davey and Oliver Davey, and Lisa Arpey.